space-beavers/sb-youtube-button/README.md

 bower dependencies in line.
 You can install it via:

     npm install -g polyserve

 And you can run it via:

     polyserve

-Once running, you can preview your element at `http://localhost:8080/components/sb-meme-generator/`, where `sb-meme-generator` is the name of the directory containing it.
+Once running, you can preview your element at `http://localhost:8080/components/sb-youtube-button/`, where `sb-youtube-button` is the name of the directory containing it.

 ## Testing Your Element

 Simply navigate to the `/test` directory of your element to run its tests.
-If you are using Polyserve: `http://localhost:8080/components/sb-meme-generator/test/`
+If you are using Polyserve: `http://localhost:8080/components/sb-youtube-button/test/`

 ### web-component-tester